Update – they missed the deadline, twice. New dates amended below.

 To my mind, the tall pylons although comparatively close to each other are isolated and singular entities, and it will be the thin and almost inconspicuous cables that (literally) tie the whole structure together.

 According to a notice from the Port of London Authority, the works will take place over the weekend of the 10th and 11th 17th-18th 24-25th March 2012.
 Weather permitting of course.
-If weather does not permit – then shift everything to the following weekend, and repeat until the weather gods relent.
+If the weather does not permit – then shift everything to the following weekend, and repeat until the weather gods relent.

 On Saturday morning, at some point between 1am-5am (but likely to be 2-3am), the river will be closed to traffic and the preliminary “messenger ropes” will be taken across the river by tug.

-A total of three messenger ropes will be taken across, and lifted to a height of 40 metres and clamped off, which is expected to be completed by 5am on the Saturday morning.
+A total of three messenger ropes will be taken across, and lifted to a height of 40 metres and clamped off, which is expected to be completed by 5am on Saturday morning.

 On Sunday – between 6am-7pm, the 3 messenger ropes will be used to pull the main cables over the river between the two towers.